kpenev/AstroWISP/README.rst

 constrained to vary smoothly across stars) and an individual amplitude for each star giving a measure of the flux.

-Point Sread Function, or PSF, refers to the distribution of light hitting the detector as a function of the offset from the source center.
+Point Spread Function, or PSF, refers to the distribution of light hitting the detector as a function of the offset from the source center.
 In order to predict the value that a particular pixel should have given the PSF one needs to integrate over the pixel the product of the PSF and the sensitivity of the pixel